jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 I did this on Windows because it was convenient but there are packages for OSX and Linux too.
 There is also the *ykpersonalize* CLI tool that can do this.

+<div class="danger">Use the Yubikey Neo Manager to verify that you have the OpenPGP applet &gt;= 1.0.10 due to a [bug in previous versions of the app on the Yubikey Neo](https://developers.yubico.com/ykneo-openpgp/SecurityAdvisory%202015-04-14.html) that allows a bypass of the PIN when performing cryptographic operations.</div>

 ![Yubikey Neo Manager](yubikey-mode.png)

 # Setup
 ## Setting up the air-gapped machine

 I chose to generate my GPG keys on an air-gapped (non-network connected) Debian LiveCD to prevent any accidental leakage of my keys.
-Once the keys are generated I copy them onto backup media (multiple backup media) and then load the daily-use subkeys onto my smart card for daily use.
+Once the keys are generated I copy them onto backup media (multiple backup media) and then load the daily-use subkeys onto my smart card.
+The master key is kept entirely off-line.

 Download Debian Live install image from [here](https://www.debian.org/CD/live/) (I used 7.8.0-amd64-standard) and install on USB thumb-drive using a method appropriate for your OS of choice.